Hutt Valley campaign: Boulcott's Farm

-Lieutenant Page's house was surrounded by the Māoris after a few moments after the destruction of the picket.
+Lieutenant Page's house was surrounded by Māori after a few moments after the destruction of the picket.
 Page, who had snatched up his sword and loaded his gun, rushed out with two men, fought their way from the house in which they were besieged to a barn, where half the force were quartered.
 Page ordered his men to advance in the open with fixed bayonets and were reinforced by a party of seven members of the Hutt militia, on hearing the firing, advanced to Boulcott's and took part in the fight and joined against Te Mamaku's forces about 90 minutes after the attack began.
 The firefight lasted about an hour and a half.
 Six soldiers were killed and four were wounded in the battle.
 Private Patrick Haslamn assisted in putting them in their blankets, and laying their bodies in their last resting-place at the farm.
 One soldier died of wounds who was buried with military honours along with a settler, who also died some days later.
-There is no reliable account of Maori casualties.
+There is no reliable account of Māori casualties.
 But Māori losses were thought to be two dead and 10 or more wounded.
 The defenders managed to take prisoners.
 On 16 November 1846 five Māori prisoners arrived at Hobart for armed resistance against the Crown.
 Te Umuroa, Te Waretiti, Te Kumete, Matai-umu and Te Rāhui were sentenced to a penal colony following their involvement.
 Two years later they were pardoned and returned to New Zealand but one of them, Te Umuroa, had died of tuberculosis.

 A month after the battle, Māori who had fought at Boulcott's Farm taunted the colonial forces by playing Allen's bugle, which they had taken as a trophy.
 Allen's bugle was later recovered in one of Te Rangihaeata's deserted camps at Battle Hill.
 The conflict highlighted rising tensions regarding land purchases, particularly transactions negotiated by the New Zealand Company.

 The scare prompted military authorities to arm 250 kūpapa, or "friendly", Te Āti Awa Māori who served under chief Te Puni to protect settlers, while Te Aro settlers formed a volunteer force that began nightly patrols of the settlement, guarding against an expected hostile Māori attack.